Explanation of Statistics

 - P: Powers

-- The number of tossup questions that a team or player answered early and correctly, thus receiving extra points.
+- The number of tossup questions that a team or player answered correctly early enough in the question to receive extra points.
 (Not all tournaments offer powers.)

 - TU: Regular Tossups